karlospn/bootstrapping-azure-subscription-and-azdo-project-for-terraform/README.md

 - An Azure DevOps variable group that holds the credentials of the Service Principal.
   - The script links the Azure Key Vault we have created with this variable group and map the SP credentials to the variable group, but to do that we will need another Service Principal.
 - A secondary Service Principal with a ``Key Vault Administrator`` role associated at the resource group scope.

+# Azure DevOps pipeline example

+The ``/samples/azure-pipelines`` folder contains an example of how you can deploy infrastructure.